Ns718/FiveM-Mod-menu/README.md

 [Menu base]
 Menu base: LynxRevolution [BETA]
-Made fully functional by MalossiHosting
+Made fully functional by LooT

 [Problems]
 Multiple functions no longer worked, these problems have already been solved